Toxblh/node-red-contrib-samsung-tv-control/README.md

 Roadmap
 ------

-- [ ] Showing list of TV apps and opening TV apps
 - [ ] Supporting previous version of Samsung TVs
 - [ ] Polishing by guildlines from NodeRED for the node